Nanoprep 2017 Day 3: Memories A Sequel Of Sorts

 I get up and walk over to the stack of Moleskines I've filled over the years. #1, where are you?
 Hah, the white one.
 Got that one in Maastricht a few years ago, on the first day of a 10-day vacation with my ex in the south of the Netherlands.
 We hadn't intended to stay in Maastricht, but with train delays it became a necessity.
 Hm, the special Pac-Man edition.
 Got this for my birthday 6 years ago, according to the date on the first page.
 I never ended up filling that one.
 Can't remember what the reason was, but seemingly, it took me 2 years just to get to about 1/3rd of the way.

 Ah, number 1, there you are.
 2007.
 I open it to the first page and the first thing I notice is that I obviously hadn't found the right pen yet.
-Scratchy, not very lively black.
+The ink had faded noticeably over the years.